Precast provides the backbone of the Seattle waterfront while putting in place the path to local wildlife restoration.

 The concrete Z-superstructure segments were an important structural component in building the seawall and would act as the backbone of the new seawall's cantilevered sidewalk.
 Four hundred Z-shaped precast segments, each 8-ft. wide by 9-ft. tall and that extended 13-ft., were manufactured and shipped.

-Additionally, Oldcastle Precast supplied 400 20-ft. tall seawall fascia panels with various architectural finishes, each measuring 8-ft. wide by 20-ft. tall with a thickness of 15 inches.
+Additionally, Oldcastle Infrastructure supplied 400 20-ft. tall seawall fascia panels with various architectural finishes, each measuring 8-ft. wide by 20-ft. tall with a thickness of 15 inches.
 The finishes on the face panels were not only aesthetically pleasing, but they were also created with the goal of helping restore the natural characteristics of Elliot Bay.
 The textures were inspired by tidal zonation and where different sea life – such as barnacles, mussels and rockweed – live.

-“I fully believe that much of the success of the quality precast concrete components and installation is due in part because of all the hours of planning that Oldcastle Precast invested in this project.
+“I fully believe that much of the success of the quality precast concrete components and installation is due in part because of all the hours of planning that Oldcastle Infrastructure invested in this project.
 It is very refreshing to be working with such professionals.”

 LJ Godsey, Engineer for Mortenson-Manson, A JV

 The Elliott Bay Seawall Project was a success because it addressed the multi-pronged need for the city and its inhabitants: a pedestrian walkway, wildlife tunnel, and supporting wall.
-Oldcastle Precast contributed to the project’s success by:
+Oldcastle Infrastructure contributed to the project’s success by:

 - Using cutting edge design – just like the high-profile project itself – in the implementation of the Z-segments